 1. Execute a Paperless Check-in

-There are many great ways to execute a paperless check-in utilizing mobile devices and event apps.
-Consider using iPads loaded with Check In Easy or Zkipster to easily and securely check in guests.
+There are many great ways to execute a paperless check-in utilizing mobile devices.
+Consider using iPads loaded with a check-in app to easily and securely check in guests.
 Not only will the process generate zero paper waste, but it will automatically organize all your event data and allow you to easily monitor who is arriving.
 In addition, you could use touch screen monitors and kiosks to eliminate your need for multiple persons to be present at the check-in table.

 2. Go All In on the Event App

 Instead of making event-goers haul around folders, brochures, and business cards, use the event app to its full potential.
 A quality event app will allow you to organize all relevant event documents, itineraries, and contacts, as well as handle messaging and scheduling.
 You should be able to incorporate sponsors, social media, surveys, push notifications and more.
 Whatever your needs, you should be able to find an app , just make sure you give yourself a little time to research first.

 3. Perform Digital Surveys & Lead Capture